Intel-bigdata/SSM/docs/small-file-solution.md

 ### 2. Read small file

-To read a small file, SSM server has the knowledge of which container file the small file is stored in.
-When reading the small file, SmartDFSClient will firstly query SSM server to acquire the information including corresponding container file, offset into the container file and length of the small file, then it will transfer all these information to the Smart Agent to read the data content from the DataNode.
+When reading a small file, SSM server has the knowledge of which container file the small file is stored in.
+SmartDFSClient will firstly query SSM server to acquire the information including corresponding container file, offset into the container file and length of the small file, then it will transfer all these information to the Smart Agent to read the data content from the DataNode.

 <img src="./image/small-file-read.png" />